 They also serve as a good source of protein, fat, dietary fiber, and low carbohydrates.
 The high-fat content and low carbohydrates make macadamia nuts keto-friendly, meaning that one can include them in a keto diet.

-Did you know that macadamia nuts have a higher total fat content than most types of nuts, including cashews, pistachios, almonds, peanuts, and walnuts?
-However, macadamia nuts largely contain monounsaturated fats that have numerous health benefits.
-In fact, over 75 percent of the total fat content in macadamia nuts is monounsaturated fats.
+Generally, macadamia nuts have a higher total fat content than most types of nuts, including cashews, pistachios, almonds, peanuts, and walnuts.
+However, they largely contain monounsaturated fats that have numerous health benefits.
+In fact, over 75 percent of the total fat content in these nuts is monounsaturated fats.

 Improve Heart Health

 Macadamia nuts have high quantities of monounsaturated fats that contribute to better cardiovascular health.
 The consumption of 8–42 g of macadamia nuts everyday leads to about 10 percent reduction in the levels of bad cholesterol often implicated in the onset of cardiovascular disease.